keebio/keebio-docs/docs/3D-print-shell-installation.md

 title: 3D-Printed Case Parts Installation
 ---

 Various keyboards like the Quefrency, Sinc, and KBO-5000 now have an enclosed 3D-printable case to go along with the FR4 plates to give the build a more complete look.

+You can add the 3D-printed case parts at anytime, so if you want to do a build with just the switch/bottom plates to start, that's okay, as you will only need to unscrew screws and standoffs before adding the printed parts.

 Here's some info on how to install the case parts.

 ### Parts List